Category

 Fukuoka: Since this project's theme was "Redesigning Japan," I'm also delighted it became an opportunity to share Japan's appeal overseas.
 Furthermore, I'm thrilled that so many people abroad got to learn about Japan.

-Yagi: There are also pins at locations that used to be stations but aren't stations now, where you can get commemorative stamps.
+Yagi: There are also pins placed at locations that used to be stations but aren't stations now, where you can get commemorative stamps.

 「MYJAPAN RAILWAY」